marboro92/nifty-things/README.md

 ## Project Conventions

-Since we have two sections of this app, for Artist's and User's (the marketplace).
-Artist app specific code is contained in an Artists folder, for example:  `Components/Artists` or the file's prefixed with "Artist" for example: `ArtistCollectionContext.js`.
+Since we have two sections of this app, for Creator's and User's (the marketplace).
+Creator app specific code is contained in an Creators folder, for example:  `Components/Creators` or the file's prefixed with "Creator" for example: `CreatorCollectionContext.js`.

 ## Deploy on Vercel